The lack of human activity during the lockdown caused human-linked vibrations in the Earth to drop by an average of 50% between March and May 2020.

-Citizen-owned seismometers, which tend to measure more localized noise, noted large drops around universities and schools around Cornwall, UK and Boston, USA – a drop in noise 20 percent larger than seen during school holidays.
+Citizen-owned seismometers, which tend to measure more localized noise, noted large drops around universities and schools around Cornwall, UK, and Boston, USA – a drop in noise 20 percent larger than seen during school holidays.

 Countries like Barbados, where lockdown coincided with the tourist season, saw a 50 percent decrease in noise.
-This coincided with flight data that suggested tourists returned home in the weeks before official lockdown.
+This coincided with flight data that suggested tourists returned home in the weeks before the official lockdown.

 Over the past few decades, seismic noise has gradually increased as economies and populations have grown.

 The drastic changes to daily life caused by the pandemic have provided a unique opportunity to study their environmental impacts, such as reductions in emissions and pollution in the atmosphere.
 The changes have also given us the opportunity to listen in to the Earth’s natural vibrations without the distortions of human input.

 The study reports the first evidence that previously concealed earthquake signals, especially during the daytime, appeared much clearer on seismometers in urban areas during the lockdown.

 The researchers say the lockdown quietening could also help them differentiate between human-caused noise and natural signals that might warn of upcoming natural disasters.

 Lead author Dr. Thomas Lecocq from the Royal Observatory of Belgium said: “With increasing urbanization and growing global populations, more people will be living in geologically hazardous areas.
 It will therefore become more important than ever to differentiate between natural and human-caused noise so that we can ‘listen in’ and better monitor the ground movements beneath our feet.
 This study could help to kick-start this new field of study.”